mttschltz/kittythinks/content/food-security-supply-demand.md

 Ehrlich & Ehrlich argue in their 2013 paper that, unless a major cultural (and international) shift occurs, global collapse is imminent.

 They observe a staggering increase in climate-related problems (animal and plant extinction, soil degradation through contamination and misuse, ocean acidification, etc.), and bad social management (resource exploitation).
 They blame overpopulation, as well as badly managed (technologically poor) overconsumption.

+> _How likely is such a collapse to occur?
+No civilization can avoid collapse if it fails to feed its population. _